I learned to program on a calculator

 }

-But if your hot path is sitting inside a syscall — read, splice, sendfile, anything that can block — you don’t get to run that select until the kernel returns.
+But if your hot path is sitting inside a syscall like read, splice, sendfile, anything that can block, you don’t get to run that select until the kernel returns.
+So the question becomes: how do you force the kernel to return often enough that “intent” can be observed?

 Deadlines: turning a blind loop into periodic checkpoints

+For network connections, Go gives you a very practical lever: deadlines.
 A deadline is a time budget you hand to the kernel.
 If the call would block longer than that budget, it returns control to you.
+That means your program periodically wakes up, checks whether shutdown has been requested, and either continues or exits.

 // readLoopWithDeadline periodically returns to user space so ctx cancellation is observable.